Morning Session: 9-11:45 a.m.

 Preschool Student/Parent Handbook

-October 26, 2016 – In recognition of a commitment to quality and an ongoing dedication to the learning and development of children, the Highland Local School District’s “Little Hornets” Preschool Program, located at Granger Elementary School, has received a Five-Star Step Up to Quality Award from the State of Ohio ~ the highest rating attainable.
+DECEMBER 2019 – In recognition of a commitment to quality and an ongoing dedication to the learning and development of children, the Highland Local School District’s “Little Hornets” Preschool Program, located at Granger Elementary School, has received a 5-Star Step Up to Quality Award from the State of Ohio – the highest rating attainable.

 - Use input from families and community partners to assist in the program’s continuous improvement process.

-“Our staff has worked tirelessly to make our program the best it can be for our students and their families.
-We have a tradition of educational excellence here at Highland, and we understand that setting our students on the right path at an early age is key to maintaining that excellence,” Yorko stated.
+“Our staff has worked tirelessly to develop our program into the best it can be for students and their families.
+We have a tradition of educational excellence in the Highland School District, and we understand that setting our students on the right path at an early age is key to maintaining that excellence,” Yorko stated.
 “We invite the community to visit our program and to see firsthand the impact that a high-quality learning experience has on the children we serve.”
-Award Certificate

 To learn more, visit www.earlychildhoodohio.org.